SruthiSurendran/Tata-Group-Data-Visualisation-Virtual-Experience-Forage/README.md

-# Tata-Group-Data-Visualisation-Virtual-Experience-Forage
-Tata Group: Data Visualisation Virtual Experience
-# Tata Group: Data Visualisation Virtual Experience (Forage)
+# Tata Group: Data Visualisation Virtual Experience-Forage

 Welcome to my project submission for the **Tata Group Data Visualisation Virtual Experience Program** hosted on [Forage](https://www.theforage.com/).
 This virtual experience simulates the role of a Data Analyst at Tata, focusing on framing business problems, visualising data effectively, and deriving actionable insights.